 If you’re planning to hike and get out into nature, April-May or September-October are the best times to visit as everything is either in bloom or the leaves are changing color.
 Autumn is also when the vineyards harvest their grapes.

 Winter is from November to March and temperatures drop to -4°C (23°F).
 Almost no tourists visit during the winter (the Soviet cities look particularly grim in the grey winter weather).
+I’d skip a winter visit if you can avoid it.

 How to Stay Safe in Moldova